straylight77/GoRogue/README.md

 ```

 ## Contributing
 Not yet.
-Not until I hit version 1.0
+Not until I hit version 1.0 but feedback is welcome!